Eschatologue/CM_wiki/docs/class/druid/index.md

 ---

 <p style="display:none">
 Druids channel the elemental forces of nature and share a deep kinship with animals.
-Mastery of Wild Shape allows them to transform into beasts from all over the Realms.
+Mastery of **:material-paw: Wild Shape** allows them to transform into beasts from all over the Realms.
 </p>

 :class-druid:{ .xxxxl }

 # Druid

 > *Druids channel the elemental forces of nature and share a deep kinship with animals.
-Mastery of Wild Shape allows them to transform into beasts from all over the Realms.*
+Mastery of **:material-paw: Wild Shape** allows them to transform into beasts from all over the Realms.*

 Druids belong to ancient orders that call on the forces of nature.
 Harnessing the magic of animals, plants, weather, and the four elements, Druids can heal, transform themselves, and wield elemental destruction.